extrawest/extra-clarity/projects/extra-clarity/README.md

 The library is under development.
 Any suggestions would be highly appreciated.

-Supported Angular versions: 15.0 or later.
+Supported Angular versions: 16.2 or later.

+The latest version with support of Angular 15: 0.15.22.

 ## Installation